EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 ## Communication Based on Shared Memory

-The following is the basics to understand how the communication between F3RP71 CPUs and normal sequence CPUs works.
+The following is the basics to understand how the communication between F3RP71 CPUs and sequence CPUs works.

 * Each CPU, a sequence CPU or an F3RP71 CPU can have regions allocated to it.